 After the completion of the railroad, the Trail of ’98 was no longer necessary.
 The stampeders could now easily get up the mountain to the boats at the lake.

-The Klondike Gold Rush lasted only a few years, with very few success stories.
-When it faded, the whole region soon reverted to its Alaska ghost town status.
-But the railroad survived as a tourist attraction, that puts Skagway on the map.
+The Klondike Gold Rush lasted only a few years, with very few success stories – one of the few being Donald’s grandfather, Friedrich Trump.
+Anyway, when the Goldrush faded, the whole region soon reverted to its Alaska ghost town status.
+But the railroad survived as a tourist attraction, that keeps Skagway on the map.
 As you ride the railroad, you can clearly see the Trail of ’98 off a couple hundred yards below.
 You can well imagine those thousands of stampeders trudging upward on that rocky, uneven goatpath, in blizzards at 30 below zero.

 Jack London chronicles some of the brutality, treachery, and sheer force of will that he witnessed.
 You can also get an idea what a colossal feat of railroad engineering and determination was necessary to complete the 20-mile track in just 2 years.
 With no power equipment!
 Would probably take three times that long today, if anyone would even attempt it at all..

 I recommend taking the RR to the top and then taking the bus down.
 No need to get carried away… Also do it in the afternoon rather than the morning.
 They don’t call the summit White Pass for nothing.
 You want to be able to actually see the spectacular vistas up top.

 Back to the ship then, sailing at 7 pm, homeward bound, via Victoria BC.